Gummble MCP in Codex: Setup and OAuth Troubleshooting (2026)

 Do I need a paid plan to use Gummble MCP in Codex?

 Yes.
-MCP access is included on all paid plans, starting at $9 per month, with a 7-day free trial for new accounts.
-See the Gummble MCP page.
+MCP access is included on all paid plans, starting at $9.99 per month.
+Check the pricing page and checkout for current trial eligibility, then see the Gummble MCP page.

 Can Gummble MCP modify my files in Codex?